Top Online Neonatal Nurse Practitioner Programs

 Programs vary in terms of which of those degrees they will accept.
 Most MSN programs are designed for BSN-prepared RNs, for instance, but not all.
 Some will accept ADN-prepared RNs, and a few will offer an accelerated option to ADN-prepared RNs with a non-nursing bachelor’s degree.

 Given this, we have tried to specify a program’s degree path in its program name.
-In cases where it remains unclear, please click on the corresponding nursing school name to view program names, requirements, and other specifics in detail.
+In cases where it remains unclear, please click on the corresponding nursing school name to view a full-page profile that details admissions and program requirements, costs, state restrictions, and more.

 The NPSchools.com team works to ensure the accuracy of the data on our website.
 Should you wish to report a new program, missing program, or an informational error, please contact us to bring it to our attention.